The Bankrate promise

 When shopping for car insurance, you may want to follow a few guidelines to help you find the best coverage for the best price.

 - Shop around.
-Get quotes from several insurers, which will allow you to compare coverages, discounts, optional coverages and price.
+Insurance professionals typically recommend you get quotes from a minimum of three insurers, which will allow you to compare coverage options, discounts, and price.